 Words by guest writer, Michelle Wong, LabMuffin

-You might already exfoliate, or use a Retinoid in your skincare routine… but did you know that you can sometimes use Glycolic Acid with Granactive Retinoid?
+You might already exfoliate, or use a Retinoid in your skincare routine… but did you know that these ingredients can sometimes work better together?
 Let’s talk about supercharging your skincare routine by combining two of the most powerful age-defying ingredients out there: Glycolic Acid and Granactive Retinoid.

 What is Glycolic Acid?